0

 The farmhouse served as the home for the Raymond and Ambler families for nearly 200 years.
 The deed of sale stipulated that the Town restore the buildings and property so that they could be used by the community.
 “The original portion of the main Victorian house (exclusive of the attached rear areas), the white barn and the red barn as identified on said Parcel must be preserved in their current condition and brought up to satisfactory code for uses as aforedescribed [education or agriculture].”
 Over the last few decades, this historic structure had deteriorated significantly due to deferred maintenance.
 When exploratory demolition began in Fall 2008, interesting items turned up including several old shoes and pieces of clothing under the attic floorboards, as well as signatures of various carpenters who had worked on the house.

-The final phase includes completing the interior work as well as site work, including a new patio and garden in the back yard.
-Once complete, the farmhouse will be used for a variety of educational programs, administrative office space, rentals, activities and events — for children and adults — that celebrate the past, present and future of our community.
+The final phase includes completing all of the interior work (HVAC, septic, plumbing, electrical, fire suppression system, insulation, drywall, trim, kitchen and bathrooms), as well as site work, including a new patio and garden in the backyard.
+Once complete, the farmhouse will be used for a variety of educational programs, administrative office space, rentals, activities and community gatherings — for adults and children — that celebrate the past, present and future of our community.

-The completion of the Raymond Ambler House will serve as a hub for community activities and propel us forward for our 20th-year celebration in 2025.
-It will accommodate more programs, events, exhibits, and meetings, flexible classroom space, a small apartment for a caretaker or seasonal farm hand, and much-needed administrative office space on the second floor.
-It will enhance our ability to hold historically educational programs.
+The completion of the Raymond-Ambler House will serve as a hub for community activities and propel us forward for our 20th-year celebration in April 2026.
+The farmhouse will accommodate more programs, events, exhibits, and meetings, flexible classroom space, a small apartment for a caretaker or seasonal farm hand, and much-needed administrative office space on the second floor.
+It will enhance our ability to hold historically relevant educational programs.
 A patio and perennial garden will offer the perfect setting for outside gatherings and enhance our visitors’ experience.
 Incorporating rain gardens and other sustainable practices to offset our carbon footprint will demonstrate past, present, and future life on a Connecticut farm.

 The farmhouse will be transformed into an active representation of our agrarian history, being celebrated today and in the years to come.
 Finishing the Raymond Ambler Farmhouse isn’t just about construction—it’s an investment in the educational, social, and recreational value Ambler Farm brings to Wilton and neighboring communities.
 It is indeed a place where good things grow.